Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 RBC Avion credit cards

-You could earn flexible travel rewards with an Avion credit card and redeem your points for travel, merchandise and more.
+Earn flexible travel rewards with an RBC Avion credit card and redeem your points for travel, merchandise and more.

-While it hasn’t quite reached the heights of Aeroplan or Air Miles, Avion is an up-and-coming travel rewards program offered by RBC (one of Canada’s Big Five banks).
-An Avion credit card lets you earn RBC points wherever you shop and has a more flexible redemption schedule than other frequent flyer programs.
+Avion is the premium rewards program offered by RBC, one of Canada’s Big Five banks.
+An RBC Avion credit card lets you earn RBC points wherever you shop and has a more flexible redemption schedule than other frequent flyer programs.

-Learn more about how you can earn and redeem points quickly and easily, and compare to see which Avion credit card will get you the best deal.
+Learn more about how you can earn and redeem points quickly and easily, and compare to see which RBC Avion Visa will get you the best deal for your lifestyle and financial situation.